-- Persons aged over 16 years who are Maltese residents, who may also request permission from the Superintendent of Public Health to observe their quarantine period at an alternative address.
+- Persons aged over 16 years who are Maltese residents, who may also request permission from the Superintendent of Public Health to observe their quarantine period at an alternative address by completing the online form which is available here.
 All persons within the same household will need to quarantine.

 Persons who observe quarantine in accommodation allocated by the Superintendent of Public Health will be required to pay a fee of EUR100 per night as stipulated in Legal Notices 229 and 230 of 2021, which includes a breakfast meal delivered to their room.

 A Covid-19 test is generally not required for release from quarantine once the 14 days have elapsed for persons arriving from a Red-listed country.
 However, the Maltese Public Health Authorities may require persons in quarantine to be tested at their discretion.